VavrovKamarat/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-initial.md

 ### Activating the FRINX ODL Distribution with token read from the frinx.license.cfg file.
 In the event of activating FRINX ODL multiple times it might be tedious to repeatedly provide your license key.

-To avoid that you can just create file frinx.license.cfg at $HOME/.local/share/frinx_odl/frinx.license.cfg with the content
+To avoid that you can just create file frinx.license.cfg at $HOME/.local/share/frinx_odl/frinx.license.cfg with the content:

     token=<YOUR SECRET TOKEN>

 For example token=fasf6a4f664f6sa4f64asf.
 This will provide your FRINX ODL your token whenever needed.
-After you created the file you may run FRINX ODL with clean install just with
+After you created the file you may run FRINX ODL with clean install just with:

     ./bin/karaf